Gagik Tsarukyan: 2020 prosecution

-On Sunday, June 14, 2020, Tsarukyan's house was searched and he was questioned for over 8 hours by the National Security Service.
-On the same day the NSS released a few statements regarding Tsarukyan.
+On 14 June 2020, Tsarukyan's house was searched and he was questioned for over 8 hours by the National Security Service.
+On the same day the NSS released a statements regarding Tsarukyan.
 One stated that a group of BHK members, organized by the party's "leading members", were handing out bribes to voters in the 2017 parliamentary elections.
-Another statement accused to of Tsarukyan's gambling firms of financial irregularities costing over 29 billion dram ($60 million USD) in damages to the state.
-And a third case was announced saying that the administration of Arinj village had sold 7.5 hectares of community land to another Tsarukyan company illegally.
+Another statement accused of Tsarukyan's gambling firms of financial irregularities costing over 29 billion drams ($60 million USD) in damages to the state.
+A third case was announced saying that the administration of Arinj village had sold 7.5 hectares of community land to another Tsarukyan company illegally.

-On June 15, law enforcement authorities requested that the national assembly strip Gagik Tsarukyan of his parliamentary immunity so he could be prosecuted.
-The national assembly voted unanimously to remove Tsarukyan's immunity on June 16, while the two opposition parties boycotted the vote, and Tsarukyan himself refused to answer any questions from fellow parliamentarians.
+On 15 June, law enforcement authorities requested that the National Assembly strip Gagik Tsarukyan of his parliamentary immunity so he could be prosecuted.
+The National Assembly voted unanimously to remove Tsarukyan's immunity on June 16, while the two opposition parties boycotted the vote, and Tsarukyan refused to answer questions from fellow parliamentarians.
 Shortly after revoking his immunity, Tsarukyan has been charged with bribery and corruption, including buying 17,000 votes for his party during parliamentary elections held in April 2017.

-He was arrested on September 25.
+He was arrested on 25 September.

-On November 11, after the 2020 Nagorno-Karabakh ceasefire agreement, he was arrested among other opposition leaders on charges of "illegal conduction of rallies".
-On November 13 they were freed after a Yerevan Court of General Jurisdiction deemed their arrests unlawful.
+On 11 November, after the 2020 Nagorno-Karabakh ceasefire agreement, he was arrested among other opposition leaders on charges of "illegal conduction of rallies".
+On 13 November they were freed after a Yerevan Court of General Jurisdiction deemed their arrests unlawful.

-The Controversal Christ statue in Armenia
+The controversial Christ statue in Armenia

-In January 2022, Tsarukyan announced his plans to build a massive Jesus Christ statue in Armenia.
-"Building a statue of Christ is my family’s wish.
-It will become a symbol of awakening hope, light and progress in the country, which our state and the Armenian people undoubtedly need" reads Tsarukyan's statement.
-However, receiving minor support and facing large scale criticism.
-Armenian apostolic church also didn't welcome to cult of building statues.
+In January 2022, Tsarukyan announced his plans to build a massive Jesus Christ statue in Armenia, stating that, "Building a statue of Christ is my family’s wish.
+It will become a symbol of awakening hope, light and progress in the country, which our state and the Armenian people undoubtedly need".
+However, he received minor support and faced large scale criticism.
+The Armenian Apostolic Church also didn't welcome to cult of building statues.
+The proposed statue is 33 m high and is to sit on top of a 77 m high pedestal.
+It is on the 2,528 m high Mount Hatis 30 km northeast of Yerevan.
+The project above the community of Hatis is to include 1,700 steps and a cable car.
+Archaeologists have noted the project has damaged the 3,000 year old Hatis Fortress at the summit.

-Ignoring objections from the Armenian Apostolic Church, archeologists and many other people, Armenia’s government has allowed a wealthy businessman to erect a giant statue of Jesus Christ on a mountain near Yerevan.
-Government's confirmation for the location, the construction process has started with the opening ceremony, with the participation of the Minister of Economy Vahan Kerobyan.
+Ignoring objections from the Armenian Apostolic Church, archeologists and many other people, Armenia’s government has allowed Tsarukyan to erect a giant statue of Jesus Christ on a mountain near Yerevan.
+With the government's confirmation for the location, the construction process has started with the opening ceremony, with the participation of the Minister of Economy Vahan Kerobyan.